eysean/july-townhall/blocks/features/README.md

 - A description paragraph
 - A list of features with blue checkmark icons

+## Implementation

+This block uses standard DOM manipulation without external templating libraries:
+- Processes the first row as header content
+- Automatically detects eyebrow text (short, uppercase paragraphs)
+- Creates feature items with checkmark icons for subsequent rows
+- Follows the same patterns as other blocks in this project (columns, cards)

 ## Styling

 The block includes responsive CSS with the following features: